Virginia History Road Trip: A Rich 7-Day Itinerary

 A farm sits on a rolling hill with the Blue Ridge Mountains soaring in the background in Charlottesville, VA.

-The Blue Ridge Mountains form a backdrop to this scene on a drive in central Virginia
+The Blue Ridge Mountains form a backdrop to this scene on a drive in central Virginia.

 • 4 nights in Charlottesville

-• 1 optional night’s stay in Norfolk
+• 1 optional night in Norfolk

 Trip Extensions